nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Ad Inserter is not just another plugin for WordPress ads.
 Do you enjoy finding the right plugin to solve a particular problem on your site?
 For example:

 *   ad management and ad injection
+*   to insert AdSense or Media.net ads
+*   to insert affiliate ads (CJ Affiliate by Conversant, ClickBank, ShareASale, Rakuten LinkShare, etc.)
 *   to insert ads between paragraphs
 *   to insert ads between posts
 *   to insert ads between comments